JulianDerry/computer-forensics/README.md

 | **PDF Password Hash Recovery** | Extraction and cracking of a password hash from a protected PDF | ✅ Complete | `hash-cracking/pdf-password-hash-recovery` |
 | **Microsoft Office 2013 Password Recovery** | Offline password cracking of a protected Office document using Office2John and Hashcat | ✅ Complete | `office-2013-password-recovery-forensics` |

-> **Adding new cases:** Follow the same pattern above: investigation name, one-line summary, status, and the relative folder path.
-This table serves as the repository's working index.

-> **Repository note:** `hash-cracking/office-2013-password-recovery` currently duplicates `office-2013-password-recovery-forensics` almost entirely (except for one image).
-Consider consolidating them into a single case before publishing.

 ---

 ## Planned Coverage